-What Can a Handyman Do in Taylor in Taylor County, Texas?
+What Can a Handyman Do Without a License in Taylor in Taylor County, Texas?

 In Texas, there is generally NO state-issued “general contractor” or “handyman” license for ordinary repair/remodel work; licensing is primarily trade-specific (electrical, plumbing, HVAC, etc.) and permit-driven at the city level.
 A “handyman exemption” in Texas is not a single statewide dollar threshold—rather, you can do general repair work without a state contractor license as long as you do not perform regulated trade work or work that legally requires a licensed contractor (and you still must pull permits when required by the City of Taylor).